po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/03-Ins_Git/README.md

 git clone <url>
 ```

-* Explain that `git clone` creates a new directory with the name of your repo.

-* We navigate into our new directory using `cd`.
+* The `git clone` command creates a new directory.
+We navigate into our new directory using `cd`.

 ```
 cd first-day-demo